jaydenwilliams-cyber/Sysmon-Detection-Lab/README.md

 # Sysmon Detection Lab

-Lab Summary
+##Lab Summary

 In this lab, I installed Sysmon and configured it to log detailed process creation events.
-I validated logging by executing multiple commands and reviewing Event ID 1 entries inside the Sysmon Operational log.
-This demonstrates hands on experience with Windows logging and endpoint visibility.
+I validated logging by executing multiple commands and reviewing Event ID 1 entries in the Sysmon Operational log.
+This demonstrates hands on experience with Windows logging, process monitoring, and endpoint visibilit

 ## Objective
 Install Sysmon and verify that it logs process activity into Windows Event Viewer.